 NSTG: How hard is it to do clinical trials and oncology in terms of permits on dogs?

 VYG: It’s important for the audience to realize that dogs are our patients.
-We do have institutional animal care and use committees that oversee the research carried on dogs and do those with informed consent given by the owner.
-We have the very same concerns that we would have in launching human trials: what is the benefit, what is the rationale, what are the risks, and the outcomes.
+We do have institutional animal care, and use committees that oversee the research carried out on dogs and do those with informed consent given by the owner.
+We have the very same concerns that we would have in launching human trials: what is the benefit, what is the rationale, what are the risks, and the outcomes?
 We are very frank and open with the owner.
 However, one aspect is quite different from the human world: the opportunity to carry out a clinical trial – if justified – on naive patients: we don’t have to wait for the standard of care failed to enlist that dog in a clinical trial.

 It depends on the rationale for the scientific question and the potential benefit to the dog: the owner must understand the benefit/risk ratio appropriately.

 Indeed, we have a significant opportunity: to test novel treatments on dogs at the early stages of their disease and not just at the very late stages, whereas most human trials can be launched once patients have failed the standard of care.

 The dog serves the human oncology field by de-risking novel approaches and novel treatments, providing the drug development team with important information about efficacy and safety in the human patient.